|Nutritional Guidelines (per serving)|

-In a cocktail shaker filled with ice, pour the gin, St. Germain, borage syrup, and lime juice.
+In a cocktail shaker, pour the gin, elderflower liqueur, borage syrup, and lime juice.
+Fill with ice.

 - Rather than the club soda, you can use a similar lightly flavored soda or sparkling water.
 It's fantastic with Dry Sparkling's Lavender Soda; try other floral and herbal sodas as well.
 You could even add a splash of sparkling rosé wine.